'Nina's Adventures' (1999).

 Fluff

 In 1995, Paley felt unsatisfied with being an alternative cartoonist, since it wasn't enough to pay the bills.
 She decided to make a more traditional comic and went to a mainstream syndicate, Universal Press.
-Her gag-a-day comic 'Fluff' (1995-1998), revolved around the funny behavior of dogs and cats.
-Ian Akin was her co-writer during the final years.
-The series has also been translated in Norwegian.
-Although 'Fluff' provided Paley with a better income, she felt limited by the pet-themed format.
-Therefore she eventually discontinued 'Fluff'.
-The final episodes feature her directly addressing the readers and explaining her motivations.
+Her gag-a-day comic 'Fluff' (1995-1998) revolved around the funny behavior of dogs and cats.
+During the later years, Ian Akin was her co-writer.
+The series has also been translated into Norwegian.
+Although 'Fluff' provided Paley with a better income, she felt limited by the pet-themed format and eventually discontinued the strip.
+The final episodes feature her directly addressing the readers to explain her motivations.

 'The Hots' appeared in Dutch translation under the title 'Leve de Liefde!' in the Belgian newspaper Het Laatste Nieuws (15 June 2004).
 Note that the cartoonist's name is misspelled in the credit byline.
 Translation: "This weather is so weird, rain, sun, rain, sun, rain, sun..." - "If we strive for a deeper understanding of things, we find they aren't as weird as they seem.
 Or was yours a casual observation that didn't require a pedantic response?" - "But you're such a cute pedant."